tessel/hardware/powering-tessel.md

 *  P = I*V
 *  Tessel consumes about 1 Watt when it has the CC3000 WiFi radio enabled and is running ```blinky.js```.
 *  Modules are marked with their peak current draw, not average current draw.
-*  Bug [Kevin](mailto:kevin@technical.io).
-He's working on optimizing our runtime to allow for low-power operation.

 ## Absolute maximum ratings